TheRogerDodger/Portfolio/index.md

 </details>

+Code documentation can be found [here](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/Sign-in%20and%20Input%20Handling/CS-499-MilestoneThree.py).

 <hr>

 I have diverted from the outcomes I outlined in module one but believe I have demonstrated enough skill to justify the change.

 The enhancements I made were a sign-in feature, input handling and secure input for passwords.

 The sign-in feature is triggered right away and will loop until a successful login happens.
 We gather the user inputs and when the password would be entered the console doesn’t output what is being entered as a security measure.
 The username has the same index as its password so when both is true, a successful login happens.
-For the input handling I made a function to ensure that the program only continues or exits on the specific value.
-To do this the function has 2 parameters: output, restriction.
-The output is the string that prompts the user for input.
-The restriction is what the user is allowed to enter, usually a list.
-The function starts with an infinite loop that exits on return.
-It prompts the user for their input and goes into a try-except clause.
-This ensures that the user is entering the desired variable type.
-Next it goes into an if statement that will only be true if the value entered matches any value within the restriction parameter.

 As stated in the last narrative, I don’t have much experience in Python but I am starting to learn that it’s a very intuitive language and is easy to pick up with the knowledge I already have.
 I learned how to type cast using variables type we already know.
 One challenge I had was when I started the type casting I was getting an error if the restriction I was looking for was an int.
 I fixed this with a try-except clause which catches the error and notifies the user that the input was incorrect.